 • The National Registry considers the individual to be solely responsible for their certification.

 The National Registry has disciplinary procedures, rights of appeal and due process within its policies.
-Complete information about the National Registry Disciplinary Policy and Rights of Appeal can be found here.
+For complete details regarding the National Registry Disciplinary Policy and your Rights of Appeal, please refer to the link below.

 The National Registry complies with the Americans with Disabilities Act (ADA) of 1990 and offers reasonable accommodations for individuals with disabilities.
 Pearson VUE test centers are also ADA compliant.
-Complete information about the National Registry Accommodations Disability Policy can be found here.
+Complete information about the National Registry Accommodations Disability Policy can be found using the link below.

 Expiration Dates